 Isle Of Arran Travel Guide

-Isle of Arran © gingiber
+Isle of Arran © Robert J Heath

 Arran is the largest island in the Firth of Clyde and, like many of its neighbouring islands, there is prehistoric evidence of continuous habitation since the early Neolithic period.
-Archaeological sites such as Ossian's Mound, near Clachaig, and a cairn near Blackwaterfoot, have yielded ancient treasures providing a tantalising glimpse into the rich history of this region, while the six stone circles at Machrie Moor date back as far as the Neolithic period.
+Archaeological sites such as Ossian's Mound, near Clachaig, and a cairn near Blackwaterfoot, have yielded ancient treasures providing a tantalising glimpse into the rich history of this region.
+The six stone circles at Machrie Moor date back as far as the Neolithic period.
 Other popular attractions include Brodick Castle, which was previously a seat of the Dukes of Hamilton, and the 14th-century Lochranza Castle, which was once used as a hunting lodge for Scottish kings.

 Become our Isle Of Arran Travel Expert

 We are looking for contributors for our Isle Of Arran travel guide.
 If you are a local, a regular traveller to Isle Of Arran or a travel professional with time to contribute and answer occasional forum questions, please contact us.